Jennifer Visick, Violist & Suzuki Teacher

 Distance Lessons

 I'm currently offering a combination of online and in-person lessons.
-In-person lessons are held outdoors in Monrovia, weather permitting, with hand sanitizing, masks, and all eligible persons vaccinated before beginning in-person lessons.
+In-person lessons are held indoors in Monrovia, with hand sanitizing, masks, and all eligible persons vaccinated before beginning in-person lessons.
 In-person lessons may be mixed with or changed to online lessons at any time.

 UPDATE Fall 2020: Until there is an effective and widely available vaccine against COVID-19, I will be offering online lessons only.
 When I do return to offering in-person lessons, students may choose to attend lessons in-person, online, or in a combination of online and in-person.